-The "swarms" of flying ants can number into the thousands that are flying from their colonies in early to mid spring on their mating, or "nuptial" flights.
+During early to mid-spring, "swarms" of flying ants numbering into the thousands can be seen flying from their colonies in on their mating, or "nuptial," flights.
 It is important that the colony send out a large number of swarmers because only a very small percentage actually make it through mating to start a new generation.
-The majority will be eaten by predators, such as birds or dragonflies, or die from lack of food or water.
+The majority will be eaten by predators, such as birds or dragonflies, or they will die from lack of food or water.

-The ants of a species within an area will generally all emerge around the same time because the swarming is triggered by temperature and other weather, such recent rains.
+The ants of a species within an area typically emerge around the same time because the swarming is triggered by temperature and other weather, such as recent rains.
 Almost all ant species do swarm, and spring and fall are common seasons for the mating flights.
-However, there also are some species that mate in summer or at other times of year as well.
+However, there also are some species that mate in summer or other times of the year.

-It is only these reproductives, however, who have wings, and they will be winged and able to fly only during the breeding season.
+Only the reproductive ants have wings, and they will are winged and able to fly only during the breeding season.

-Ant species that do not swarm will not have winged members but will increase their populations through budding.
-(See Control Ant Budding for more about this type of ant reproduction.)
+Ant species that do not swarm do not have winged members, and they increase their populations through budding.

 Once the male and female mate, the female "queen" will remove her wings to start a new nest.
 The male drone, whose only purpose in life is to mate, will live a few months at most, then die after mating.
 Thus, for that short period of winged life after mating, these ants are, for the most part, relatively harmless when found outdoors, and are simply part of the natural life cycle of ants.